Bartekus/bartekus.com/src/pages/learning-rust-04/index.md

 That being said, aside from using `iter()` the only thing that changed about our `output_sequence` function is its type signature.

-Next, lets explore how we can make this work for array and vectors with minimal changes to existing code.
+Next, lets explore how we can make this work for arrays and vectors with minimal changes to existing code.